What is Eyelid Surgery (Blepharoplasty)?

 - A youthful appearance

 During your consultation, you will discuss with your surgeon whether you will benefit most from upper or lower eyelid surgery.
-For comprehensive facial rejuvenation, consider combining eyelid surgery with a brow lift or a face lift in Michigan.
+For comprehensive facial rejuvenation, consider combining eyelid surgery with a brow lift or a face lift.

 Eyelid Surgery Procedure